rki-mf1/covsonar/README.md

 To consider only genomes of a certain lineage, zip code or samplig date, option `--lineage`, `--zip` or `--date` can be used followed by one or more values.
 To negate a value has to be introduced by ^.
 As an example, `--lineage B.1.1.7` matches only genomes of the so-called UK variant, while `--lineage B.1.1.7` matches all genomes **NOT** assigned to this lineage.
 Please consider that zip codes are hierarchically matched, meaning that `--zip 114` includes all zip codes starting with 114.
 Single dates are formatted as _YYYY-MM-DD_ while date ranges are defined as _from:to_ (_YYYY-MM-DD:YYYY-MM-DD_).

 By default, additional variations are allowed in the matched genomes.
-Using the `--exclusive` option, genomes with additional variations (including ambiguities such as N) are excluded.
+Using the `--exclusive` option, genomes with additional variations are excluded.
+Please note, that ambiguities in the query genomes such as N are also considered as variations.

 The Output is shown on screen but can be easily rdirected to a file by expanding the command by `> output.csv`.
 The output contains comma separated values for each matched genome in the following order: